Ungma: Demographics

 In recent years, both Mokokchung and Ungma have grown due to increase in population and have become one continuous settlement.
 It is a part of the continuous settlements from Amenyong and Khensa in the Northwest and DEF colony in the Northeast through Mokokchung and Ungma up to Alichen in the south.
 This has resulted in an urban agglomeration that is the third largest in the state.

 With a population of 7,189 people (2001 census), Ungma is the third largest Ao village as also the third largest village in Mokokchung District.
 Prior to this, Ungma enjoyed the privilege of being the largest Ao village as also that of Mokokchung District.
 However, by 2001 census, Chuchuyimlang and Changki had overtaken Ungma in terms of population.
 Recent population trend also suggest that Longjang may soon overtake Ungma as the third largest Ao village.

 Culture

-The people are friendly and courteous.
 Almost the entire population is Christian.
-Christmas and New Year is a very good time to visit Ungma.
+Christmas and New Year is a time to visit Ungma.
 The villagers begin to celebrate Christmas from the first week of December and continue until the new year.